Search

 *Suicidal thoughts or behaviors should never be ignored.
 Don’t assume your teen is just being “dramatic” or manipulative.
 There is an increased risk of suicide in individuals with PTSD.

 If you believe your teen has or may be developing PTSD, it’s vital that you don’t ignore it or just hope it will pass.
-Instead, take the following initial steps:
+You should seek help if you’re finding that the symptoms they’re experiencing are impacting their school work, their personal, familial, or romantic relationships, or if they’re unable to focus at work.
+If this is the case, we recommend taking the following initial steps:

 1Talk to your teen.
 Sit down with your teen and let him or her know that you’re really concerned about the things you’ve been observing.
 Let our teen know that you want to help in any way you can, and that you’re there if he or she wants to talk – about anything.